 Schools can apply to be visited by a member of the House to hear direct explanations of their work and the role of the Lords.
 The Peers in Schools programme is aimed at 14-18 year olds and allows the House of Lords to demonstrate its experience and knowledge, with participating schools.
 Members including academics, former teachers, scientists, lawyers, former cabinet ministers and civil servants, have visited over 2,000 schools and spoken to over 100,000 students.

 House of Lords chamber events

 The House of Lords opens up the chamber once a year and invites people to debating events.
 Recent chamber events have involved young people debating issues from the future of the Lords to climate change.

-The Information Office manages the House of Lords online content, including www.parliament.uk/lords and social media channels.
+House of Lords External Communications manages the Lords online content, including www.parliament.uk/lords and social media channels.

 The House of Lords has its own Twitter channel – @ukhouseoflords.
 Staff tweet throughout the day, keeping the public up to date with question time, news from the chamber and the latest committee work.